ChrisKatsaras/C-for-Beginners/README.md

 Scanning and storing variables which include char, int and double data type.
 ##ifElse.c
 First use of if and else statments
+## forLoop.c
+First and basic use of for loops